Manaslu Tsum Valley Trek

 As the route connects to the Annapurna Circuit Trek close to Dharapani, you will also witness the fusion of Gurung and Magar culture.
 You get a welcome change of pace from the rough terrain of earlier days as you cross the suspension bridges and tumbling waterfalls.

-Your trekking adventure comes to an end when you arrive at Dharapani (1,963 m), a busy trail intersection where the Manaslu Circuit Trek meets the Annapurna region.
-Enjoy a leisurely evening in a cosy teahouse while commemorating the conclusion of your Manaslu Tsum Valley adventure with your team.
+Your trekking adventure comes to an end when you arrive at Tilje (2,300 m), a busy trail intersection where the Manaslu Region meets the Annapurna region.
+Enjoy a leisurely evening in a cosy teahouse while celebrating the conclusion of your Manaslu Tsum Valley Trekking with your Guide and Porters.

-You will begin the day with a picturesque jeep ride from Dharapani to Besisahar, which will take you past waterfalls along the Marsyangdi River, small Gurung villages, and terraced farmland.
+You will begin the day with a picturesque jeep ride from Tilje to Besisahar, which will take you past waterfalls along the Marsyangdi River, small Gurung villages, and terraced farmland.

 After arriving in Besisahar, you will travel on a smooth highway towards Kathmandu, passing through verdant hills, rivers, and scenes of rural Nepalese life.
 This drive provides you with one last look back at your amazing Manaslu Tsum Valley Trek experience.